Skip to main content

 The Human Element

 All this talk of robots and efficiency may have some wondering about the implications on the human workforce.
-After all, if Gartner is correct in its prediction of half of cloud data centers using robotics as soon as 2025, there is a very obvious question on everyone’s mind – “Will robots replace human employees?”
-While it may seem that way, adding robots and AI into data center operations is just that – an addition to the team.
-Not a replacement.
+After all, if Gartner is correct in its prediction of half of cloud data centers using robotics as soon as 2025, there is a very obvious question on everyone’s mind –

+First, although robots will be automating many processes, they are pieces of machinery that will need programming and maintenance.
+For each robot set to perform a specific task, there will need to be a human operator who not only programs the missions and tasks but also ensures the robot itself is maintained and working properly.
 Not only does this present a new role for a human employee, but it also provides a more engaging role for that employee.
 When countless hours of data tracking and monitoring are being taken care of by robots, human employees are then freed up to examine the anomalies in that data.
 The automation of monotonous and repetitive tasks creates the space and time for human employees to utilize expanded skills and capabilities to fill other roles that work in tandem with their more repetitive counterparts.
 It’s easy to see the potential for robotic employees as an opposition to humans, but in reality, it’s the utilization of both that results in a more efficient data center.